 This first one might be a bit of a surprise for most people as they are used to tackling the organizing task location by location.
 According to Marie, this is a fatal mistake, and you are likely to get better results by starting with a specific category.
 Marie advocates tackling your clothing first, and her suggestion for how to do it?
 Throw it all in a pile in the center of your room and sort through each item asking yourself…

 Pick up the item and run your fingers over it.
 Really get a feel for the object.
 Does it inspire you?
 Does it spark joy in your heart?
 These are the kind of questions that Marie wants you to grapple with.
 And if the answer is “no” or “sort-of”, toss them aside to be discarded.
 If it truly inspires you or brings you joy, you’ll know.
 It sounds brutal at first, and it takes a shift of perspective to really dive in and do it, but you’ll be better off in the long run.
 Which leads us to the third principle…

 3. Make the assumption that everything is going and that you are choosing what to keep

-Adopting this viewpoint is critical for getting the most out of your cleaning spree.
-Consider it training for your mind so that you are more willing to let go of the “maybes” and truly keep the stuff that brings you happiness.
+Adopting this viewpoint is critical for getting the most out of your cleaning spree – consider it training for your mind, so that you are more willing to let go of the “maybes” and truly keep the stuff that bring you happiness.
 Most of the times too many items is what messes up the closet.

 OK I’ve got a pile of items to be discarded.
 Now what?